fgcz/rawDiag/README.md

 ```

 #### 3.4.2.
-Can I run the rawDiag shiny code as a stand-alone application.
+Can I run the rawDiag shiny code as a stand-alone application?

 Yes, on Microsoft's system call (`cmd.exe`)
 ```